lynellf/react-datatable-wc/README.md

-# react-datatable-wc
+# react-table-wc
-React Datatable as a Web Component
+React Table as a Web Component

 ## Attaching React Hooks to Web Components